MarcAndrei00/Alumni-Management-System/README.md

 ## Purpose

 This project is for educational purposes only.
-It is used to fulfill the requirements for a course subjec.
+It is used to fulfill the requirements for a course subject.
 <br/>
 ITEC 75A - SYSTEM INTEGRATION AND ARCHITECTURE 1.